Project-Sloth/ps-dispatch/README.md

             z = currentPos.z
         },
         dispatchMessage = _U('shooting'),
-        job = {"LEO", "police"} -- has to match the recipientList in sv_dispatchcodes.lua })
+        job = {"police", "fib"} -- has to match the recipientList in sv_dispatchcodes.lua })
 end
 ```